🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Inateck BCST-70 Wireless Barcode & QR Scanner

 Reads both 1D barcodes and 2D QR codes.
-Bluetooth + USB 2.4G wireless with 180-day battery life.
-Essential for verifying that generated QR codes scan correctly before printing a full batch.
+Bluetooth + USB 2.4G wireless with 180-day battery.
+Essential for verifying QR codes scan correctly before printing a full batch.

 Reads QR codesWirelessLong battery